spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 You can most likely directly use the config files installed by this playbook at: `/matrix/nginx-proxy/conf.d`.
 Just include them in your own `nginx.conf` like this: `include /matrix/nginx-proxy/conf.d/*.conf;`

 #### Using your own reverse-proxy running on the same machine or elsewhere

+**WARNING**: this is difficult to set up, likely not very well supported and will be removed in the future.
+We recommend that you go for [Fronting the integrated reverse-proxy webserver with another reverse-proxy](#fronting-the-integrated-reverse-proxy-webserver-with-another-reverse-proxy) instead.

 To reverse-proxy manually for each service, use configuration like this: